meilisearch/documentation/guides/advanced_guides/relevancy.md

   "exactness"
 ]
 ```
-Depending on your needs, you might want to change the order in which the rules are processed.
+Depending on your needs, you might want to change the order of the rules.
 In this case, using the [settings route](/references/ranking_rules.md#update-ranking-rules) of your index, you can change the order of the rules.

 ## Adding your rules